EoghyUnscripted/100-Days-Of-Code-Python/README.md

     End:
     Elapsed Days:

-#### Comments

-May 13, 2022

-    Now that life has settled down more for me and income flow back on track, I am finally able to really get back on track.
-I had setbacks with finances that prevented me from continuing my Udemy subscription which hosts my 100 Days of Code course.

-    Today, I will start with Day 22 and continue to move forward with my training.

-November 10, 2021

-    Due to starting a new job, training, and working 60 hours a week, my progress during the challenge was put on pause.
-Now that my schedule is back to standard 40 hours, I will be able to continue working toward completing the challenge.

-    Even with the setbacks, completing this challenge is important to me, and I will continue driving my efforts to do so.
-I want to be able to look back and be proud of this accomplishment.

 ## Level 3 - Advanced

 In this section are days 32-58 in which the course covers advanced topics in Python programming.